Phineas/pika/impl/js/README.md

     /**
      * Optional initialization parameters:
      * epoch: bigint | number - customize the epoch (millis) that IDs are derived from - by default, this is 1640995200000 (Jan 1 2022)
+     * nodeId: bigint | number - see below
      * suppressPrefixWarnings: boolean - don't warn on undefined prefixes
      * disableLowercase: boolean - don't require prefixes to be lowercase **/